John E. Douglas: Career

 Douglas joined the FBI in 1970 and his first assignment was in Detroit, Michigan.
 In the field, he served as a sniper on the local FBI SWAT team and later became a hostage negotiator.
-He transferred to the FBI's Behavioral Science Unit (BSU) in 1977 where he taught hostage negotiation and applied criminal psychology at the FBI Academy in Quantico, Virginia to new FBI special agents, field agents, and police officers from all over the United States.
+He transferred to the FBI's Behavioral Science Unit (BSU) in 1977 where he taught hostage negotiation and applied criminal psychology at the FBI Academy in Quantico, Virginia, to new FBI special agents, field agents, and police officers from all over the United States.
 He created and managed the FBI's Criminal Profiling Program, now called the Behavioral Analysis Unit (BAU), and was later promoted to unit chief of the Investigative Support Unit, a division of the FBI's National Center for the Analysis of Violent Crime (NCAVC).

 While traveling around the country providing instruction to police, Douglas began interviewing serial killers and other violent sex offenders at various prisons.
-He interviewed some of the most notable violent criminals in recent history as part of the study, including David Berkowitz, Ted Bundy, John Wayne Gacy, Charles Manson, Lynette Fromme, Sara Jane Moore, Edmund Kemper, James Earl Ray, Sirhan Sirhan, Richard Speck, Donald Harvey and Joseph Paul Franklin.
+He interviewed some of the most notable violent criminals in recent history, including David Berkowitz, Ted Bundy, John Wayne Gacy, Charles Manson, Lynette Fromme, Sara Jane Moore, Edmund Kemper, James Earl Ray, Sirhan Sirhan, Richard Speck, Donald Harvey and Joseph Paul Franklin.
 He used the information gleaned from these interviews in the book Sexual Homicide: Patterns and Motives, followed by the Crime Classification Manual (CCM).
 Douglas later received two Thomas Jefferson Awards for academic excellence from the University of Virginia for his work on the study.
 He retired from the FBI in 1995 after 25 years.

 Profiling

 Douglas examined crime scenes and created profiles of the perpetrators, describing their habits and attempting to predict their next moves.
 In cases where his work helped to capture the criminals, he built strategies for interrogating and prosecuting them as well.
-At the time of criminal profiling's conception, Douglas claimed to have been doubted and criticized by his own colleagues.
-The efficacy of profiling remains unclear and debated as many studies have shown it is often too vague to be definitive enough to build a comprehensive criminal profile.
+At the time of criminal profiling's conception, Douglas claims to have been doubted and criticized by his own colleagues.
+The efficacy of profiling remains unclear and debated, as many studies have shown it is often too vague to be definitive enough to build a comprehensive criminal profile.